Do you know about bearded dragon skin conditions?

 How wrinkly a bearded dragon’s skin is has nothing to do with age and everything to do with weight and hydration.

-Wrinkly skin is an indicator your bearded dragon is dehydrated, underweight, or both.
+Wrinkly skin indicates that your bearded dragon is dehydrated, underweight, or both.

 A little bit of wrinkly skin is fine, but you need to take action if there’s a lot.